hetland/xamrex/README.md

-# xamrex: Unified AMReX Backend for xarray
+# xamrex: AMReX Backend for xarray

-A comprehensive xarray backend for reading AMReX plotfiles with native support for time series concatenation and multi-level AMR data.
+An xarray backend for reading AMReX plotfiles with native support for time series concatenation and multi-level AMR data.

 ## Overview

-xamrex provides a unified interface for working with AMReX simulation data in Python, seamlessly integrating with the xarray ecosystem.
+`xamrex` registers the `amrex` backend to xarray for working with AMReX simulation data in Python.
 The package supports both single plotfiles and multi-time series datasets, with intelligent handling of adaptive mesh refinement (AMR) levels.

-## Key Features

-- **Unified xarray Backend**: Single `amrex` engine handles all use cases automatically
-- **Multi-Time Series Support**: Load and concatenate time series following xarray conventions
-- **Multi-Level AMR**: Access any refinement level with automatic NaN filling for missing levels
-- **Flexible Input Types**: Single files, file lists, or directories with pattern matching
-- **Lazy Loading**: Efficient memory usage with dask-backed arrays
+Efficient memory usage is achived with dask-backed arrays for lazy loading and large datasets.
-- **Automatic Sorting**: Time series automatically sorted by simulation time
-- **Compatibility Validation**: Ensures consistent domains and fields across time steps

 ## Installation